VanceCole/simplefog/README.md

 - Localizations
 - Sepia / monochrome filters
 - Allow revealing core dynamic fog to the "explored" state, while retaining active line of sight fog as underlay
+- Hold shift when clicking trash icon to erase all fog instead of resetting to black

 # Bugs and Feature Requests
 Please ping me on discord @vance#1935